 -The site design of the project has been optimized in the early stage and nearby communities will be moved out of the reserves.
-The strategy of joint management with circumjacent communities has been developed, thus the implementation of the project will not involve involuntary resettlement.
+The strategy of joint management with circumjacent communities has been developed, thus the implementation of the project will not cause involuntary immigrant resettlement or negative influences on indigenous peoples.

--Peasants in the project areas do not depend on the forestry resources of these reserves basically, while some peasants would still collect forest products in state-owned forest farms and the experimental areas of the reserves.
-They will still be allowed to collect forest products in the experimental areas of the reserves after the project is implemented.
-Besides, training of agricultural techniques will be offered to mitigate the impacts.
+-The project is feasible as it has no negative effects on farmers' livelihood.
+Some peasants would still collect forest products in state-owned forest farms and the experimental areas of the reserves.
+They will be allowed to still collect forest products in the experimental areas of the reserves after the project is implemented.

--Under the background of logging prohibition enacted by the State Forestry Administration, the livelihood of forest farm workers, nearby farmers and impoverished farmers would be affected to some extent.
-Among them, the income loss of forest farms will be compensated by the State Forestry Administration through the special fund of the natural forest protection project.
+-Under the background of logging prohibition enacted by the State Forestry

+Administration, the livelihood of forest farm workers, nearby farmers and impoverished farmers would be affected to some extent.

 -Residents of Chosen nationality in Jilin province, who used to live on logging in state-owned forest farms, may be affected in terms of their livelihood.
-Thus the Ethnic Minority Development Plan needs to be formulated.
+Thus the Ethnic Minority Development Plan need to be formulated.